 However, the HSE notes that the actual number of manual handling injuries is likely much higher, as they typically develop over time.
 These long-term conditions don’t meet the threshold for injury reporting, so they aren’t included in the statistics.

-Undertrained workers are at risk of severe, life-altering musculoskeletal disorders (MSDs), which affect muscles, bones, joints and connective tissues.
+Undertrained workers are at risk of severe, even life-altering musculoskeletal disorders (MSDs), which affect muscles, bones, joints, and connective tissues.
 MSDs often cause chronic pain and are a leading cause of extended sick leave.

 Providing adequate training in manual handling techniques is essential to protect workers from harm and ensure compliance with the Manual Handling Operations Regulations 1992.
 Our manual handling e-learning course equips workers with an awareness of injury risks and safe techniques.
 Users will understand how to assess tasks and take necessary steps to reduce the risk of injury.